carlostome/AutoInAgda-ECOSC/README.md

 In order to be able to use the Agda libraries is necessary to run the provided script `setup.sh`

+This project has been developed using Agda 2.5.2 and version 13 of the Agda standard library.

 ### Structure of the repository

   - the AutoInAgda folder contains the main library